Whimsy Stick

 You Control Every Movement

-Unlike fetch, the entire flirt pole session happens in the arc around your body.
-The dog chases a lure you’re moving in deliberate patterns — not sprinting unpredictably across the room.
-That precision is what makes a flirt pole for apartment dogs practical in tight spaces.
+Unlike fetch, the entire session happens in the arc around your body.
+The dog chases a lure you’re moving in deliberate patterns, not sprinting unpredictably across the room.
+That precision is what makes it practical in tight spaces.

 02